-Meditation 101: How to Create a Habit that will Change your Life
+Meditation 101: How to Create Habits that will Change your Life

 Meditation is a word that has come to be used carelessly and inaccurately in the modern world.
 This is the reason why there is so much confusion about what it really is.
 Some people think that meditation refers to thinking or contemplating; others believe that it means daydreaming or fantasising.
 The truth is: meditation is far from any of these.

 Meditation is an individual mental exercise of resting the mind and regulating attention.
 It is practiced by focusing on one particular thing — could be your breathing, a feeling in your body or an object in the outside environment.
 The point of meditation is to focus strongly on one thing and continually bring your attention back to that focal point every time it wanders away.

 When you meditate, you allow your mind to be clear, relaxed and inwardly focused.
 You become completely aware and alert, but your mind is not entirely focused on the events taking place around you.
 It goes into an intense and fixated inner state where it becomes silent.
 When your mind is calm, and no longer distracts you, meditation begins.